tlindsay/yamp.js/README.md

     - Default Value: 'swing'
     - **This has not been tested with anything other than the default.
 Status of jQuery UI Easing Effects is unknown.**
   - _callback_ - function
-    - A callback function, if you wish to use one. **THIS FEATURE HAS NOT YET BEEN IMPLEMENTED AS OF v0.1.0**
+    - A callback function, if you wish to use one.
     - Default Value: null

 ---